bouwe77/temba/docs/docs/documentation.md

 - `GET /movies` - Get all movies
 - `GET /movies/:id` - Get a movie by its ID
 - `POST /movies` - Create a new movie
+- `POST /movies:/id` - Create a new movie specifying the ID yourself
 - `PATCH /movies/:id` - Partially update a movie by its ID
 - `PUT /movies/:id` - Fully replace a movie by its ID
 - `DELETE /movies` - Delete all movies (if configured)